-The Covid-19 pandemic has been the only global conversation in 2020 and the big question constantly being asked is have you pivoted?
+The COVID-19 pandemic has been the only global conversation in 2020, and the big question is whether you have pivoted.

 If you are in the group fitness industry, your gym most likely has closed or has reopened with a limited timetable.
 As Covid-19 exploded around the world, so did online group fitness.
 Thousands of group exercise instructors launched their budding new businesses online in search of opportunities to connect and provide fun virtual classes that members could partake in.
 Zoom, Google Hangouts and Facebook Live have been the most popular options and for the first few months, instructors were sharing their strategies on social media about music, sound systems and how to provide the best quality experience that would most closely replicate the live group exercise class, that was now non-existent.

 It has been several months since the first frenzied activity of finding resources and methods to teach online and now only the people who have established an effective online presence are still active.
 These instructors have been able to develop skills that really do make a virtual class feel like a live class.
 So, what are the top tips for keeping your clients engaged and energised in an online class?

 Mastering the Art of Teaching to the Camera

 The ability to teach to camera, as if a full class was in front of them.

 This is a unique skill.
 Many instructors rely heavily on absorbing energy from their participants and responding to their encouragement.
 Yes, this sounds like a contradiction.
 Isn’t it supposed to be the other way round?
 The reality is that most instructors feel odd teaching with no one in front of them.
 They feel that they need people to smile back, to show their enthusiasm and their energy.
 In a virtual environment, this is not possible.
 Sure, Zoom or Google Hangouts will provide some engagement, but this is limited, as the instructor can’t hear vocal whoops during the muted workout.